dreavjr/cookadream/README.md

 ## 1.1.
 General Installation Procedures

 1. Check that you have Python 3.8 or 3.9 installed.
-Cook-a-dream requires Python version at least 3.8, and TensorFlow (the AI Engine used for deep dreaming) is compatible with versions 3.7–3.9.
+Cook-a-Dream requires Python version at least 3.8, and TensorFlow (the AI Engine used for deep dreaming) is compatible with versions 3.7–3.9

 2. Install [TensorFlow](https://www.tensorflow.org/install/).
 Special requirements may apply for using hardware acceleration (e.g., CUDA on GPUs).
+Cook-a-Dream was developed and tested with version 2.7.0 of TensorFlow

-3. Install Cook-a-Dream other two dependencies: [PySide6 / Qt for Python 6](https://wiki.qt.io/Qt_for_Python) and [Pillow](https://pillow.readthedocs.io/en/stable/)
+3. Install Cook-a-Dream other two dependencies: [PySide6 / Qt for Python 6](https://wiki.qt.io/Qt_for_Python) and [Pillow](https://pillow.readthedocs.io/en/stable/).
+Cook-a-Dream was developed and tested with version 6.2.2 of Qt for Python and version 8.4 of Pillow

 4. Download Cook-a-Dream source code

 ## 1.2.
 Advice for Specific Systems

 ### 1.2.1.
 Windows without hardware acceleration or with CUDA

-Tensorflow is officially supported on Windows 7 or Later.
+TensorFlow is officially supported on Windows 7 or Later.

 1. Check that you have Python 3.8 or 3.9 installed.
 Ensure that your Python is 64-bit. **Warning:** Apparently, installing Python from the Microsoft Store leads to a [cryptic PySide6 bug being unable to load its DLLs](https://bugreports.qt.io/browse/PYSIDE-1245).
 We tested the system with the Windows Installer of Python 3.9.10 (64-bit) [downloaded from Python.org](https://www.python.org/downloads/windows/).
-We used the default installation options (which included pip), except for adding Python to PATH, which was not checked by default.
+We used the default installation options (which included pip), except for adding Python to PATH, which was not checked by default

 1. Install [TensorFlow](https://www.tensorflow.org/install/).
 For hardware acceleration on an NVIDIA GPU, ensure that you have installed and configured CUDA.
 Read carefully [TensorFlow setup instructions for GPU](https://www.tensorflow.org/install/gpu), and the [CUDA installation guide for Windows](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/).
 Acceleration on AMD GPUs for Tensorflow 2 is currently not available.
-Indicative instructions below are for Tensorflow **without** special regard for acceleration:
+Indicative instructions below are for TensorFlow **without** special regard for acceleration:

 	- Install the Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017, and 2019.
 		- Go to the [Microsoft Visual C++ downloads](https://support.microsoft.com/help/2977003/the-latest-supported-visual-c-downloads)